ajourneythroughdatascience/deep-dives/computer-science/destructuring-in-javascript/destructuring-in-javascript.md

 So the strategy would consist of the following:
 - Get the required first-level elements using skipping.
-- Get the required second-level elements using skipping, followed by a spread operator to include the rest of the elements.
+- Get the required second-level elements using skipping, followed by a spread operator to include the remaining elements.

 We have not yet reviewed the rest operator.
-However, it's fairly simple; it includes all the elements of a given array, and is denoted by three dots `...`.
+However, it's fairly simple; it includes all the elements of a given array and is denoted by three dots `...`.

 So, now that we have our strategy, we can define our destructuring pattern: